basilesportif/gall-guide/guide-docs/scry.md

 ## Example Code
 * [/app/iscry.hoon](https://github.com/timlucmiptev/gall-guide/blob/master/example-code/app/iscry.hoon)
+Copy the file to your ship's `app` directory, and install it as usual: `|start %iscry`.

 ## `scry` Mechanics
 `scry` uses a special rune, `.^` to query the Arvo namespace.
 This means that it can ask any vane a question about its current state, and get an answer, if the query is supported. `scry` is fast relative to other Urbit operations, since it's a read-only operation; this means that it doesn't have to write an event to disk.